Nictiz/Nictiz-R4-zib2020/util/qaAutomation/README.md

 Note: the FHIR Validator will report this as using `v4.combined.tx` as the terminology server.

 To use this service, the user needs to have a valid login to the Nationale Terminologieserver.
-These credentials should be stored in the file "nts-credentials.env" in the format:
+These credentials can be entered when using interactive mode or they can be stored in the file "nts-credentials.env" in the format:

 ```
 NTS_USER=xxx